curi/websites/close-reading/atlas-shrugged-1.md

 The bum is weary and resigned, but is (or was) intelligent.
 In what kind of world does an intelligent person end up as a beggar?
 And how does that world compare to our own world?

-> Eddie Willers ... wonder[ed] why he always felt it at this time of day, this sense of dread without reason.... with no source or object.
+> Eddie Willers … wonder[ed] why he always felt it at this time of day, this sense of dread without reason.… with no source or object.
 He had become accustomed to the feeling, but he could find no explanation for it; yet the bum had spoken as if he knew that Eddie felt it, as if he thought that one should feel it, and more: as if he knew the reason.

 This is sure gloomy.
 And it suggests that one should try to *understand* dread and gloom.
 Eddie had attempted to explain it, and failed so far, and that’s *important*.
 Rand is already communicating that ideas matter – and why.
 Ideas can help you understand gloom (which can help you do something about it).